isomerpages/govtech-corp/media/events/_posts/2024-10-02-post-Singapore AI CTF (26 Oct 2024).md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>A: We strongly encourage you and your friends to divide yourselves into
 teams of up to 4 members.
-The Organising Committee will require each team to comply strictly to this requirement.
+The Organising Committee will require each team to comply strictly with this requirement.
 This is to ensure fair competition play and ease of administration for the CTF.</p>
 </div>
 </details>